TCR's Weekly Market Summary...

 This week: 2,043 Last week: 429 Last Year: 2,950

 Compared to last week: No trend available due to last week’s Limited offerings.
 Supply included 100 percent over 600 lbs; 84 percent heifers.
 Prices based on net weights FOB after a 3 percent shrink or equivalent and 5-10 cent slide on calves and 4-6 cent slide on yearlings from base weights.

 Colorado Direct Feeder Cattle Report (Fri)

-Compared to last week: Feeder steers and heifers sold with a 1.00-2.00 lower on limited offerings.
-Demand remains moderate.
-Supply consisted of 100 percent over 600 lbs; 51 percent heifers.
+Compared to last week: Feeder steers and heifers not tested on A Current FOB Basis this week.
+Demand light to moderate.
+Supply consisted of 100 percent over 600 lbs; 18 percent heifers.